-On the High Seas Rally, the entertainers don’t just perform, they sail with us all week.
+On the High Seas Rally, the entertainers don’t just perform, they sail with us!
 We all get the opportunity to watch some amazing performances while hanging with them on the ship.
-Foghat and Molly Hatchet will each perform 2 full shows in the main theater so everyone gets a chance to see them.
+Trace Adkins, Foghat and Molly Hatchet will each perform 2 full shows in the main theater so everyone gets a chance to see them.
 Our other great entertainers will perform multiple times in multiple venues to help keep the good times going!
-Stay tuned because another main stage band and more awesome entertainment will be announced soon!

 If Foghat had only given us ‘Slow Ride’, the band’s place in rock history would be secure.
 But the band is so much more than that.
 As stated by founding member Roger Earl, “we are still a ‘work in progress’, writing and recording, and plan to be until the day we depart this earth”!